 By: Orlando Wilson

 Orlando Wilson has worked in the security industry internationally for over 25 years.
-He has become accustomed to the types of complications that can occur, when dealing with international law enforcement agencies, organized criminal and Mafia groups.
-He is the chief consultant for Risks Inc. and based in Miami but spends much of his time traveling and providing a wide range of kidnapping prevention and tactical training services to private and government clients.
+He has become accustomed to the types of complications that can occur when dealing with international law enforcement agencies, organized criminal and Mafia groups.
+He is the chief consultant for Risks Inc. and is based in Miami but spends much of his time traveling and providing a wide range of kidnapping prevention and tactical training services to private and government clients.